vrandall66/front-end-submissions-public/1903/mod-3/light-side/david-antonio.md

 * 3 - The application completes all iterations above without error.
 Evaluator has minimal recommendations for design changes.
+* 2 - The application is in a usable state, but is missing part of one or more of the features outlined above.
+Evaluator has multiple recommendations for design changes.

 ### Project Professionalism